 A countywide master plan cannot anticipate all opportunities to implement bikeways that might arise.
+A bikeway segment not identified in the plan may be implemented if it advances the goals of the plan.
 The following table provides default bikeway recommendations for streets where the Bicycle Master Plan does not recommend a bikeway.
+Additionally. while the bikeway recommendations in this plan reflect the state-of-the practice, they can be upgraded as the state-ofthe-practice changes.

-These default bikeways will be incorporated into transportation facility planning studies conducted by the Montgomery County Department of Transportation (MCDOT), the Maryland State Highway Administration and other government agencies where a bikeway recommendation does not exist.
+These default bikeways will be incorporated into transportation studies conducted by the Montgomery County Department of Transportation (MCDOT), the Maryland State Highway Administration and other government agencies where a bikeway recommendation does not exist.
 They will also be incorporated into development applications that include non-master planned streets.
 See Appendix B for a description of each bikeway facility.